Cripple Creek (film)

-Cripple Creek is a 1952 American western film directed by Ray Nazarro and starring George Montgomery, Jerome Courtland and Karin Booth.
-It was produced by Edward Small for release by Columbia Pictures.
+Cripple Creek is a 1952 American Western film directed by Ray Nazarro, produced by Edward Small and starring George Montgomery, Jerome Courtland and Karin Booth.

 Plot

-It's 1893 and gold is being smuggled out of the country.
-Instead of stealing gold bars, the outlaws are stealing high-grade ore, having it smelted, and then having it plated to look like lead.
-The Government sends agents Bret (George Montgomery) and Larry (Jerome Courtland) who arrive in Cripple Creek posing as Texas gunfighters.
-While their partner, Strap (Richard Egan) works on the inside as an informant, Bret finds the smelting operation and Larry learns of the payoff.
-The crooked town Marshal is suspicious of the two men.
-The reply to his inquiry to Texas exposes them, putting their lives in danger.
+In 1893, outlaws are stealing high-grade ore, smelting it and plating it to resemble lead.
+The government sends agents Bret Ivers and Larry Galland, who arrive in Cripple Creek posing as Texas gunfighters.
+While their partner Strap Galland works undercover as an informant, Bret finds the smelting operation and Larry learns of the payoff.
+The crooked town marshal is suspicious of the men.
+When the men's identities are exposed, their lives are in danger.